ljmc2000/VirtualConcertHall/README.md

+Just in case corrections are still in progress, the version of the application as it existed on the submission deadline may be found [here](https://github.com/fmtovland/VirtualConcertHall/tree/086616f5b41a545fb2acc43d95dcdf77697aa411)

 # Summary

 My project is a realtime networking application.
 It is the goal of my project to create a virtual space where musicians can play together in realtime.
 The users will be divided into “rooms” and users in the same room will able to hear one another as well as see what notes the other players are pressing.